Jobs at Sharp

-Will my New Grad application be considered if it is incomplete?
+Will my application be considered if it is incomplete?

-No, as each document is important and carefully considered during the review process.
-It is the responsibility of the candidate to have all required documents to Sharp HealthCare Recruitment by the deadline posted.
+No. Each document is important and carefully considered during the review process and it is the responsibility of the candidate to have all required documents to Sharp HealthCare Recruitment by the deadline posted.

-Will my New Grad application be considered if it is submitted after the deadline?
+Will my application be considered if it is submitted after the deadline?

 No. In order to be considered for our New Graduate Nurse Residency Programs, applicants must apply to the position and submit all required documents by the deadline listed on the job posting.